Admissions Center: Phone: 800-585-7659

 For additional information see the BOG regulation page.

-An FTIC student may be admitted if he/she has a high school grade point average (GPA) of 3.00 or higher on a 4.00 scale as calculated by the University, and presents official SAT and/or ACT Writing scores.
-The writing section is not required for the ACT and/or SAT.
+An FTIC student may be admitted if he/she has a high school grade point average (GPA) of 3.00 or higher on a 4.00 scale as calculated by the University, and presents official SAT Reasoning Test and/or ACT Writing scores.
+Students must include the Plus Writing section of the ACT if utilizing the ACT to meet this standard.

 As stated in Florida Board of Governors Regulation 6.002, an SAT or ACT is required of all State University System FTIC applicants.
 Students with a high school GPA of 2.5-2.99 on a 4.00 scale as calculated by the university must obtain the following minimum scores in all three sections of either the SAT Reasoning Test or ACT.